CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 You can view the number of switches and hosts deployed in your network.
 As you grow your network this can be useful for validating that devices have been added as scheduled.

 To view the quantity of devices in your network, locate or open the small or medium Inventory|Devices card.
+The medium-sized card provide operating system distribution across the network in addition to the device count.

 {{<figure src="/images/netq/inventory-devices-small-240.png" width="200">}}
 {{<figure src="/images/netq/inventory-devices-medium-230.png" width="200">}}

 ### View All Switches

-You can view all stored attributes for all switches in your network.
-To view all switch details, open the full screen Inventory|Devices card and click the **All Switches** tab in the navigation panel.
+You can view all stored attributes for all switches in your network from either inventory card:
+- Open the full-screen Inventory|Devices card and click **All Switches**

+    {{<figure src="/images/netq/inventory-devices-fullscr-allswitches-tab-320.png" width="700">}}

+- Open the full-screen Inventory|Switches card and click **Show All**

-{{<figure src="/images/netq/inventory-devices-fullscr-allswitches-tab-241.png" width="700">}}
+    {{<figure src="/images/netq/inventory-switch-fullscr-showall-tab-320.png" width="700">}}

 To return to your workbench, click <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/33-Form-Validation/close.svg" height="14" width="14"/> in the top right corner of the card.

 ### View All Hosts

 You can view all stored attributes for all hosts in your network.
-To view all host details, open the full screen Inventory|Devices card and click the **All Hosts** tab in the navigation panel.
+To view all host details, open the full screen Inventory|Devices card and click **All Hosts**.

-{{<figure src="/images/netq/inventory-devices-fullscr-allhosts-tab-241.png" width="700" >}}
+{{<figure src="/images/netq/inventory-devices-fullscr-allhosts-tab-320.png" width="700" >}}

 To return to your workbench, click <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/33-Form-Validation/close.svg" height="14" width="14"/> in the top right corner of the card.